mplesser/azcam-bok/README.md

 ## Purpose

-This repository contains the *azcam-bok* package.
+This repository contains the *azcam-bok* *azcam* extension.
 It has the environement, configuration, and system files for the University of Arizona Bok telescope facility camera systems.

 ## Installation Example